Lower Limb Angiogram and Angioplasty (Radiology)

 What is angioplasty?

-A minimally invasive procedure to widen narrowed or blocked blood vessels.
+A minimally invasive procedure that uses a balloon to widen narrowed or blocked blood vessels.

-How is angioplasty performed during a lower limb angiogram?
+Can angioplasty be performed during a lower limb angiogram?

-What are the risks of a lower limb angiogram and angioplasty?
+What are the risks and complications of lower limb angiogram and angioplasty?

-Bleeding, infection, and damage to blood vessels or nerves.
+May include bleeding, infection, allergic reaction to contrast material, and damage to blood vessels or surrounding tissues.

-Typically 1-2 hours, but can vary depending on complexity.
+Usually around 1-2 hours, but can vary depending on the complexity of the procedure.

 If you have any feedback, please get in touch.